MythicAgents/leviathan/README.md

 # Leviathan

 Leviathan is a Chrome extension written in JavaScript by @xorrior.
 It's intended to be leveraged outside of the Google Chrome store and hosted on your own servers.
+This is for Mythic 2.2.7, and does not support Mythic 2.1.

-Leviathan uses the `itsafeaturemythic/leviathan_payload:0.0.5` docker container and reports to Mythic as version "7".
+Leviathan uses the `itsafeaturemythic/leviathan_payload:0.0.6` docker container and reports to Mythic as version "8".

 ## Leviathan's Icon